| Title: | Kernel Partial Correlation Coefficient |

 The kernel partial correlation (KPC) coefficient measures the conditional dependence

-, based on an i.i.d. sample of
+between and given , based on an i.i.d. sample of .

 It converges to the population quantity (depending on the kernel) which is between 0 and 1.

-A small value indicates low conditional dependence between
+A small value indicates low conditional dependence between and given , and

 a large value indicates stronger conditional dependence.